francisdbillones/silicon-brain/Silicon Brain/Crash Course Session 1.md

 A layer can be thought of as a matrix.

 ##### What is a loss function?
-A loss function is a function that takes in desired output and actual output, and outputs a number representing how wrong the actual output was from desired output.
+A loss function is a function that takes in desired output and actual output, and outputs how wrong the actual output is from the desired output.

 **Explain backpropagation.**
 Backpropagation is an algorithm that calculates the gradients of each layer and each neuron, using derivatives.